[What’s my favorite way to use the Tango? Like this for hands-free orgasms!]

 First, my own shit: the Tango confirms a sea change for me.
 I used to be all about the little rechargeable clitoral vibrators.
 Blinders on, subscribing to some amorphous idea that clitoral equaled small, I was on a mission to find the best one.
 The We-Vibe Touch came close, with its power, but I docked points for its battery life and controls.

 Now I’ve come to realize that perhaps the solution to my turmoil has been in front of my face all along: get a bigger vibrator, one with more space for a motor — and a handle to prevent my fingers from vibrating off.
-Which the Tango definitely attempts to do.1
+Which the Tango definitely attempts to do. ((This can be rectified if you are crafty: I’ve heard of somebody slicing up a toy sleeve to fashion a grip.))

 So, the size of the Tango is no longer a selling point for my particular clitoris.
 And, okay, maybe I’m spoiled, but four steady vibration settings just seems half-assed.